Ban the Box: Overview for Private Employers

 What the Ban the Box law does - and does not do

 Governor Dayton signed the criminal background check bill, which expanded Ban the Box to private employers on January 1, 2014.
 This requirement has been in effect for public employers in Minnesota since 2009.

 The law does not require an employer to hire any candidate with a criminal background, and employers may still conduct background checks.
 Ban the Box simply requires an employer to wait until later in the hiring process -- at the interview stage or a when a conditional job offer has been extended -- before asking the applicant about their criminal record or conducting a criminal background check.

-Employers may still exclude applicants if required by law not to consider candidates who have been convicted of a crime, thus, existing laws will continue to protect vulnerable adults and children from people with violent or sexual criminal histories.
-Additionally, employers may still exclude applicants if a crime is relevant to the position's job duties.
+For certain jobs, background checks are required by state or federal laws.
+The Ban the Box law does not remove these requirements.
+Employers may still exclude applicants if required by law not to consider candidates who have been convicted of a crime; thus, existing laws will continue to protect vulnerable adults and children from people with certain criminal histories.
+Employers may still exclude applicants if a crime is relevant to the position's job duties.